GreenBiz Editorial Guidelines

 - The profession of sustainability

-Before pitching us, you are encouraged to search our archive of roughly 25,000 stories to see what we’ve already published on your topic of interest.?
+Before pitching us, please search our archive of roughly 25,000 stories to see what we’ve already published on your topic of interest.
+If your article overlooks our past coverage, it's unlikely we'll accept your submission.?

 What we value: Diversity in all its many forms — of writers, ideas, viewpoints, organizations, and people quoted or profiled.
 We strive to elevate individuals and communities whose voices are often overlooked.
 We are committed to featuring more Black, Indigenous and people of color, both as writers and as subject matter experts.